What is Considered Secondary Liability in California?

 The policies and punishments of indirect copyright infringement

 California is known around the world as the heart of the global entertainment industry.
-Television, movie, and music production constitute a significant portion of the Golden State's economy.
-The key to protecting these critical industries are intellectual property laws, specifically copyright statutes that protect creative works from unauthorized copying and distribution.
+Television, movie, and music production constitute a significant portion of the Golden State’s economy.
+The general rule to protecting these critical industries are intellectual property laws, specifically copyright statutes that protect creative works from unauthorized copying and distribution.

 Direct Infringement vs. Secondary Liability

 Copyright is a matter of federal rather than state law.
 Copyright infringement itself can be direct or indirect.
 Indirect infringement is also known as “secondary liability.”
 Federal law does not expressly define the scope of secondary liability.
 Rather, it is primarily an outgrowth of numerous court decisions that have created a common law of secondary liability.

 “Indirect copyright liability started in dancehalls back in the 1920s,” says David Nimmer, an intellectual property attorney at Irell & Manella in Los Angeles.
 “Performers put on infringing music, and the dancehalls said, ‘We’re not responsible—we told them to not infringe any copyright, and they’re independent contractors.’
 The courts rejected that stance, and said that if there’s an ability to supervise and a profit from the activity, a dancehall will be held indirectly liable.”